lopezleandro03/azdevops-agents-on-container-apps/README.md

 ## Introduction

-This project provides an started solution to show how to modernize your AzDevOps pipeline infrastructure by migrating from IaaS to PaaS using Azure Container Apps.
+This project provides an starter solution to modernize your AzDevOps pipeline infrastructure by migrating from IaaS to PaaS using Azure Container Apps.
 Optimize cloud costs by reducing the need for VMs.
-Additionally, it leverages Kubernetes Event Driven Autoscaling (KEDA) to deploy more container apps based on the jobs queue length.
+Additionally, it uses Kubernetes Event Driven Autoscaling (KEDA) to auto-scale based on the jobs queue length.

+The Container Apps will be deployed in a Container App Environment injected into a vNet, which makes it easy to stablish private connectivity with your vnet aware resources.

 The project uses Azure DevOps pipelines and Bicep to deploy the required Azure resources.
 Before running the pipeline, you need to create the Azure DevOps Agent pool and an Azure DevOps library with some variables used to configure to agents.
 These 2 steps are executed manually following the instructions under the Configuration section.